Boyquotes/FNF-Feather-Godot/README.md

 <img src=".github/readme/logo.png" width=500 alignment="left" />

 # Friday Night Funkin': Feather Godot
-<em> Made as a tribute to Friday Night Funkin' and its modding community </em>
+<em>Made as a tribute to Friday Night Funkin' and its modding community.</em>

-<small>the Godot Version is very much a successor to the HaxeFlixel Version.<small>
+<sub>the Godot Version is very much a successor to the HaxeFlixel Version.<sub>

 -------------------------------------
 ## [Credits]